 Exporting to the Middle East from the UK: What Documents Do You Need?

 The Middle East is one of the UK's most significant export regions outside the EU.
 The UAE and Saudi Arabia consistently rank among the UK's largest non-EU export markets by value — driven by demand for British goods across luxury, food and drink, engineering, professional services, and consumer goods.
-But exporting to the region is documentationally more complex than exporting to the EU.
-A supplier's declaration on your commercial invoice won't be enough.
+But exporting to the region requires more documentation than exporting to the EU.
+A statement on origin on your commercial invoice won't be enough.
 Here's what you actually need.

 The Core Documents: The Same Starting Point as Any Export